-A dental examination is required for students entering school for the first time in kindergarten or first and in third and seventh grades.
+A dental examination is required for students entering school for the first time in kindergarten, first, third and seventh grades.
 Families are encouraged to have their own family doctors and dentists perform these examinations.
-The school does arrange for school examinations, once a year, for children who do not have their own doctor or dentist.
-Students not returning a PRIVATE PHYSICIAN REPORT will be offered an examination by the school physician.
+The school does arrange for school examinations, once each term, for children who do not have their own doctor or dentist.
+Students not returning a PRIVATE PHYSICIAN REPORT will be scheduled for an examination by the school physician.

-Medications
+Medications and Medicines

 Any medications, including over-the-counter products, that must be used at school by a student should be taken directly to the nurse's office (or the main office if the nurse is in another building) as soon as the student arrives at school.
-A written order from the physician, including the instructions for how to handle field trips.
-Written parent permission must also accompany the medication.
+A written order from the physician and written parent permission must accompany the medication giving permission for the student to take the medication to school.
+A complete detailed policy regarding medication will be distributed to all students at the beginning of the school year.